Remote Settings

 );

-// Download new attachments
+// OR download new attachments individually

 const fileContents = await Promise.all(